 The parking brake is applied by pulling UP on the parking brake handle until it locks over-center.
 To release the parking brake, push the handle DOWN.

-E. PTO Switch
+E. PTO (Power Take Off) Switch

-The PTO (Power Take Off) switch engages and disengages the mower.
-Pull UP on the switch to engage, and push DOWN to disengage.
+The PTO switch engages and disengages the mower.
+Pull UP on the switch to engage the mower, and push DOWN to disengage the mower.

 F & G. Deck Lift Pedal & Cutting Height Adjustment Pin